dave-yang/Model-View-Controller-in-PHP/README.md

  - This eats more RAM and takes more milliseconds to parse the script.
    As mentioned in the first item, you have to parse (in most cases) a lot of code that is not related and not needed.

  - Harder to test in isolation
-   Much harder, since it becomes much harder to mock objects
+   Since it becomes much harder to mock objects due to global state

 Calling model a class, is like calling: